Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • glass container.

-Sometimes this set is complemented by a receiving shop with magnetic equipment for separating scrap metal.
+Sometimes this set is complemented by a receiving workshop with magnetic equipment for separating scrap metal.

-Consider the scheme of operation of a mini-plant for the processing of solid waste:
+Let's consider the operation scheme of a mini-plant for processing solid waste:

-• the vertical conveyor transports raw materials to the sorting line;
+• a vertical conveyor transports raw materials to the sorting line;

 • sorting complexes can be automated and separate waste using optical devices or semi-automated and use manual labor;

-• all waste paper is sorted and sent to packaging;
+• all waste paper is sorted and sent for packaging;

 • glass waste is sent to a collection container;

-• all other waste goes to the receiving hopper, from where it subsequently enters the press for compaction.
-The further fate of such garbage is burial.
+• all other waste goes into a receiving hopper, from where it subsequently goes to the press for compaction.
+The further fate of such waste is burial.

 Problem 1.Lack of funds.

 Currently, waste is removed mainly at the expense of the population.
-But the tariffs for the neutralization of household waste established by regulatory enactments are prohibitively low.
-So much so that they are not able to compensate even for the transportation of garbage, not to mention its processing and disposal.
+But the tariffs for the disposal of household waste established by regulations are prohibitively low.
+So much so that they are not able to compensate for the costs of even transporting garbage, not to mention its processing and disposal.

 Of course, the funds collected from the population are not enough, so the rest of the resources are allocated by the state.
-But for unknown reasons, the housing and communal services never have the opportunity to develop and modernize the waste disposal system.
-We still do not have separate collection, as is customary throughout Europe.
-Yes, and at the material level there is no incentive to sort.
-If you throw out all the garbage in one container or separate the waste by type, you still pay the same tariff for the processing of solid waste.
+But for unknown reasons, housing and communal services never have the opportunity to develop and modernize the waste disposal system.
+We still do not have separate collections, as is customary throughout Europe.
+And on the material level there is no stimulation for sorting.
+If you dump all the garbage into one container or separate the waste by type, you still pay the same tariff for recycling solid waste.

-MSW recycling is currently carried out by organizations whose main activity is the provision of various utilities.
+Solid waste processing is currently carried out by organizations whose main activity is the provision of various public services.

-Only if specialized enterprises take over the collection and processing of waste, they will be able to carry out planning for more efficient waste collection, improve the equipment used, optimize income and costs for the processing of solid waste.
+Only if specialized enterprises undertake waste collection and processing will they be able to plan for more efficient waste collection, improve the equipment used, and optimize income and costs for solid waste processing.

-All activities related to the disposal of household waste are dispersed among various departments.
-A single structure of hierarchy and responsibility in this matter has not been built.
-In European countries, things are different.
+All activities related to the disposal of household waste are dispersed across various departments.
+A unified structure of hierarchy and responsibility in this matter has not been built.
+In European countries everything is different.
 There, the issue of household waste management is controlled by the Environmental Protection Agency.
-In our country, there is a similar authority - the Ministry of Natural Resources, however, the issue of MSW processing has not been transferred to the jurisdiction of this body.
+In our country there is a similar government agency - the Ministry of Natural Resources, however, the issue of solid waste processing has not been transferred to the jurisdiction of this body.

-As a result, the existing ministries and departments deal with this area to varying degrees, but shift responsibility to each other, and the process of issuing draft laws in this area is delayed due to the lengthy approval procedure.
+As a result, existing ministries and departments deal with this area to varying degrees, but shift responsibility to each other, and the process of issuing bills in this area is delayed due to the lengthy approval procedure.

-Problem 4.Concentration in the hands of state bodies.
+Problem 4.Concentration in the hands of government agencies.

 Government agencies zealously hold on to the recycling of solid waste, although, as we have seen, they do not have enough funds, desire and understanding to organize the process at the proper level.
-European states show the effectiveness of involving private companies in this issue.
-In Europe, organizations have long collaborated with municipalities on waste collection and disposal.
-Perhaps, sometime in the future, our authorities will reach a similar level of cooperation, but for now, landfills are accumulating and continue to poison the environment.
+European states are showing the effectiveness of involving private companies in this issue.
+In Europe, organizations have long been cooperating with municipalities in matters of waste collection and disposal.
+Perhaps someday in the future our authorities will reach a similar level of cooperation, but for now landfills are piling up and continue to poison the environment.

-Foreign experience shows that private companies are very enthusiastic about solving this problem, as it is directly related to commercial gain.
-So, they are looking for the most efficient and cost-effective ways to process MSW.
-By building large factories and attracting foreign investment, commercial organizations work with great returns, and the result of their activities is evident.
+Foreign experience shows that private companies are more enthusiastic about solving this problem, since it is directly related to commercial benefits.
+So, they are looking for the most effective and economical ways to process solid waste.
+By building large factories and attracting foreign investment, commercial organizations work with great efficiency, and the results of their activities are obvious.

-The fact that the population practically does not understand the benefits of separate waste collection is a sad flaw in the domestic management of this issue.
-After all, if citizens are informed about the problems of MSW processing, they may increase their awareness and desire to correct the situation, including on their own.
-After all, this planet is our home, where we live and plan to inhabit it for a long time to come.
+The fact that the population practically does not understand the advantages of separate waste collection is a sad flaw in the domestic management of this issue.
+After all, if you inform citizens about the problems of solid waste processing, their awareness and desire to correct the situation may increase, including on their own.
+After all, this planet is our home, where we live and plan to inhabit it for a long time.

 Problem 6.Lack of fixtures.

-The abundance of open access data allows many conscious citizens, despite the lack of centralized information, to come to an understanding of the problem of waste disposal.
+The abundance of data in the public domain allows many conscious citizens, despite the lack of centralized information, to come to an understanding of the problem of waste disposal.
 But even if people have a desire to throw garbage into separate containers, they are not given such an opportunity.
 The only equipment for collecting waste is an ordinary garbage chute.
-There is only one way out of the situation: weld all existing garbage chutes and establish a waste sorting system.
+There is only one way out of the situation: seal all existing garbage chutes and set up a waste sorting system.

-In Russia, there are organizations that are engaged in the processing of solid waste.
-There are not as many of them as we would like, but even these units often experience problems with the disposal of secondary raw materials.
-And this is sad, because in fact, the use of scrap allows you to get significant economic benefits.
+In Russia there are organizations that are engaged in the processing of solid waste.
+There are not as many of them as we would like, but even these units often have problems with the disposal of secondary raw materials.
+And this is sad, because in fact, using scrap can provide significant economic benefits.

-To motivate the use of recyclable materials in production is again a state task.
-Moreover, we are talking not only about establishing obligations for enterprises, but also about developing a system of incentives, benefits, and incentives that could encourage business representatives to establish markets for the sale of waste and its use.
+Motivating the use of recyclable materials in production is again a state task.
+Moreover we're talking about not only about establishing obligations for enterprises, but also about developing a system of rewards, benefits, and incentives that could encourage business representatives to establish markets for the sale of scrap and its use.

-Thus, in the implementation of public procurement in European countries, benefits are often provided for organizations that manufacture products from recycled materials.
+Thus, when carrying out public procurement in European countries Benefits are often provided for organizations that produce products from recycled materials.

 Problem 8.Lack of planning.

-In order to prevent the recycling of MSW and the use of recyclable materials from becoming local and episodic phenomena, it is necessary to draw up detailed plans aimed at achieving the desired results.
-Thus, this plan for the use of waste should cover a long period during which the necessary measures are provided, as well as the timing of their implementation, sources of funding, goals and persons responsible for the implementation of such actions.
+To prevent the processing of solid waste and the use of recyclable materials from becoming local and episodic phenomena, it is necessary to draw up detailed plans aimed at achieving desired results.
+Thus, this waste management plan should cover a long period during which the necessary activities are envisaged, as well as the timing of their implementation, sources of financing, goals and persons responsible for the implementation of such actions.

-All of the above problems actually arise due to the same factor: the task of competent processing of solid waste is not among the priorities at the state level.
-In addition, we still have not come to realize the most rational use of available resources.
-Therefore, environmental protection issues have not yet been resolved, and an effective waste disposal system has not been built.
+All of the above problems actually arise from the same factor: the task competent processing Solid waste is not a priority at the state level.
+In addition, we have not yet come to the realization of making the most efficient use of available resources.
+Therefore, environmental issues have not yet been resolved, and an effective waste disposal system has not been built.

-What are the prospects for the processing of solid waste in Russia
+What are the prospects for recycling solid waste in Russia?

-In Russia, the idea of rational use of waste has not yet been developed.
+In Russia, the idea has not yet been developed rational use waste.
 Recently, this area has received a little more attention.
-But only the smallest.
-A number of waste processing enterprises have been created in our country, but their functioning has not yet been put on a grand scale.
-The process is not adjusted, there is no competent interaction of such organizations with the state.
-In general, while such companies operate mainly in the central regions of the country - Moscow, St. Petersburg.
+But only a little.
+A number of waste processing enterprises have been created in our country, but their operation has not yet been put on a wide scale.
+The process has not been established; there is no competent interaction between such organizations and the state.
+In general, so far such companies operate mainly in the central regions of the country - Moscow, St. Petersburg.
 But ideally, such activities should be carried out everywhere.

-The fact is that in large cities there are much more earning opportunities for waste processing enterprises.
-The waste disposal business is very profitable where there is an abundance of it, and there are sorely lacking areas for storage and slow destruction of waste.
+The fact is that in large cities there are much more earning opportunities for waste recycling enterprises.
+The waste disposal business is very profitable where there is an abundance of it, and there is a catastrophic lack of areas for storing and slowly destroying waste.
 Not so on the periphery.
-Most often, garbage is taken out to lands that are located on the outskirts of cities and towns.
-This method harms the environment and is also economically unprofitable.
-While the processing of ordinary household waste is a profitable business, and at this time in the domestic economy, this niche is free.
+Most often, waste is transported to lands that are located on the outskirts of cities and towns.
+This method is harmful to the environment and is also economically unprofitable.
+While recycling ordinary household waste is a profitable business, and at this time in the domestic economy this niche is free.

-It should be noted that until the municipalities begin to perceive this problem as an urgent one, it is unlikely that anything will change dramatically.
-Foreign experience shows that a significant part of waste disposal issues can be solved by a simple action - the installation of containers for separate waste collection.
-This step will greatly simplify the processing of MSW.
+Let us note that until municipalities begin to perceive this problem as urgent, it is unlikely that anything will change radically.
+Foreign experience shows that a significant part of waste disposal issues is resolved simple action– installation of containers for separate waste collection.
+This step will greatly simplify the recycling of solid waste.

-The criticism of this assumption is the judgment about the inertia and laziness of Russians who do not want to sort their waste at home.
-But public opinion polls do not support this idea.
+A criticism of this assumption is the judgment about the inertia and laziness of Russians, who will not want to sort their waste at home.
+But the polls public opinion this idea is not confirmed.
 For example, half of Moscow residents are already ready for separate waste collection.
 And this is without any propaganda and work with the population on the part of those in power.
-It is easy to guess that, subject to the actions of the state in this direction, a quick and effective transition to modern technologies for waste processing and the use of secondary raw materials is possible in our country.
+It is not difficult to guess that, subject to government action in this direction, rapid and efficient transition to modern technologies for waste processing and the use of secondary raw materials.

 Expert opinion

-Solving the problems of MSW processing with the help of integrated management
+Solving the problems of solid waste processing using integrated management

 L.Ya.
 Shubov,

-Doctor of Technical Sciences, professor, member of the community of Russian experts on environmental management
+Doctor of Technical Sciences, Professor, member of the Russian community of experts on rational environmental management

 • garbage collection;